jstolarek/slicer/doc/icfp12_notes.md

   * Section 4.1: "The Slicer implemention associates every trace node with a value".
 This is `Eval.trace`.
 Why is there no tracing for Holes?
 My guess would be that a code branch with a Hole will never be taken.

-  * uneval : why no code for If?

-  * Is Trace also required